|Common Names||Papa cimarrona, Darwin’s potato, Alhue-poñü, Papa del Alma|

 Solanum maglia is a South American species, found primarily in Chile, but also in one location in Argentina.
 It is a low-elevation, primarily coastal species.
 It is the only wild potato that has a significant distribution in Chile.
 According to Brucher (1990), S. maglia was the first wild potato species to be described.
 It is sometimes known as Darwin’s Potato, but it isn’t clear if Darwin ever saw this species, as there has been confusion between this species and Chilean S. tuberosum varieties.
 Luther Burbank wrote about results from crosses between this species and S. tuberosum that aren’t consistent with what we would now expect.
 The other common name for this species, papa cimarrona, is also applied to the yam species Discorea brachybotrya.
 The specific epithet, maglia, is a Latinization of the native name for this species.

-Plants reach about two feet tall.
+Plants reach about 30 inches tall.
 Tubers are formed terminally on stolons about 18 inches long.
 Tubers are small, reaching about and inch and a half at most.
 Mature tubers are light purple in color.
 Flowers are small and white and do not appear to produce pollen, although there are reports that S. maglia has been used as a male parent, so it must produce some.
 The leaves of early growth tend to be simple, large and broad.
 Later growth has more leaflets.

 S. maglia might have been used as a food plant in the past and possibly even currently by the Araucarian natives of Chile.
 Unfortunately, the evidence for this is not particularly clear.
 It is possible that Chilotanum type potatoes have been mistaken for S. maglia.
 The relatively high level of glycoalkaloids in this species should cast some doubt.